wafflsofmass/typescript-converter/README.md

 A Node.js utility for converting JavaScript files to TypeScript.
 This tool helps automate the migration of JS codebases to TypeScript by renaming files and optionally adding basic type annotations.

-## Features

-- Batch conversion of `.js` files to `.ts`
-- Optional type inference and annotation
-- CLI interface for easy usage

 ## Installation

 ```bash